Corona vaccine from AstraZeneca: Stiko wants to change recommendation – “Somehow the whole thing went badly”

 That is why some politicians, such as Interior Minister Horst Seehofer, have already brought up a change in the vaccination plan *.
 “We have to weigh up this vaccination priority really well.
 To be honest, already in the next few weeks, when you see how much is left of Astrazeneca, ”said Bavaria’s Prime Minister Markus Söder on Tuesday evening Bild.de.
 “It’s really absurd that we have a vaccine that nobody wants.
 That’s pretty annoying, this Astrazeneca story.
 This impression that it is not effective and then it lies around. “

 Federal Minister of Health Jens Spahn * also wants – like his colleagues at state level – to react to the AstraZeneca vaccine doses that have been left behind.
 Teachers should be preferred in the vaccination hierarchy.
-In addition, it was announced in several federal states that they would soon be offering a comprehensive range of corona vaccinations for police officers.
+In addition, it was announced in several federal states that they would be making a comprehensive Corona vaccination offer for police officers in a timely manner.

 The AstraZeneca vaccine would then be an option for all of these vaccinations.
 Hundreds of thousands of these vaccine doses have remained unused in the federal states.
 The Federal Ministry of Health said they had delivered over 1.4 million doses to the federal states.
 According to the Robert Koch Institute, however, only 212,000 of these vaccine doses were injected.
 The replenishment could be a long time coming. (kh) * Merkur.de is part of the Ippen-Digital network